inlife/nexrender/README.md

 # Plans

-1. Add Encoding using ffmpeg `@nexrender/action-encode`
-2. Add Uploading to various providers `@nexrender/action-upload`
+1. Add Uploading to various providers `@nexrender/action-upload`
-3. Add an algo of splitting the main job onto sub jobs, rendering them on multiple machines and then combining back into a single job. `@nexrender/action-merge-parent, @nexrender/action-merge-child`
+2. Add an algo of splitting the main job onto sub jobs, rendering them on multiple machines and then combining back into a single job. `@nexrender/action-merge-parent, @nexrender/action-merge-child`
-4. Adding more upload/download providers
+3. Adding more upload/download providers